-The inaugural exhibit was strategically scheduled on the twelfth anniversary of the Space Needle’s 1962 debut.
-Titled The Space Needle Collection of the Seattle Souvenir Service, the exhibit displayed several hundred Space Needle-inspired artworks and souvenirs, including a six-foot-tall Space Needle replica made of fruits and vegetables.
+The inaugural exhibition was strategically scheduled on the twelfth anniversary of the Space Needle’s 1962 debut.
+Titled The Space Needle Collection of the Seattle Souvenir Service, the exhibition displayed several hundred Space Needle-inspired artworks and souvenirs, including a six-foot-tall Space Needle replica made of fruits and vegetables.

 The founders of and/or never wanted it to become an institution, and so they gradually let it evolve during its decade of existence.
 In 1981, and/or closed its gallery space and became an umbrella organization comprising four parts: NX Library, a center for contemporary arts materials with an emphasis on periodicals; Soundwork, a composer-oriented new music organization; the Philo T. Farnsworth Memorial Video Editing Facility for artists and independent producers working within the emerging new medium of video; and Spar, a contemporary arts magazine.